nVotesOrg/nMix/README.md

-# nMix
+# nMix: Mixnet-based secure voting

-A backend for a mixnet-based, cryptographically secure voting system.
+nMix is an open source backend for a mixnet-based, cryptographically secure voting system featuring strong privacy and verifiability properties.
 It is an implementation of the core [univote](https://e-voting.bfh.ch/projects/univote/) specification, with a few changes.

+## Cryptographic scheme

+The main elements of the cryptographic scheme are

+* ElGamal homomorphic distributed cryptosystem
+* Verifiable re-encryption mixnet
+* Joint key-generation / decryption with correctness proofs
+* Tamper-resistant bulletin board hash-chain
+* RSA message signing and trustee authentication

+Together with suitable cryptographic mechanisms at the voting booth this produces an [end-to-end verifiable](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) voting system.
+More details of the scheme can be found [here](http://davidruescas.com/?p=3651).

 ## Design